 Automated tests are written while the application is being built ensuring features work as expected and added features do not break existing functionality.

-Because of the aforementioned items, risk is significantly mitigated as business people are included in every step of the process, change is expected, and appropriate tests are in place to ensure changes in direction don’t break existing functionality.
+Because of the aforementioned items, the risk is significantly mitigated as business people are included in every step of the process, change is expected, and appropriate tests are in place to ensure changes in direction don’t break existing functionality.